 4.0 Closed circuit television (CCTV)

 As the CCTV cameras operated by the County Council are both publicly signed and not normally directed at particular individuals, RIPA does not ordinarily apply to their use.
 However, from time to time, CCTV control will receive requests from enforcement agencies to use the system to monitor persons or premises for a period.
 The Control Room Supervisor must then obtain evidence that a RIPA authorisation has been obtained.
-The Surveillance Camera Commissioner provides information on this area.
+The Biometrics and Surveillance Camera Commissioner provides information on this area.

 5.0 Social media platforms